Scarlett O'Hara: Character summary

 When the novel opens, Scarlett O’Hara is sixteen.
 She is vain, self-centered, and very spoiled by her wealthy parents.
 She can also be insecure, but is very intelligent, despite the Old South's pretense of ignorance and helplessness.
 She is somewhat unusual among Southern women, whom society preferred to act as dainty creatures who needed protection from their men.
-Scarlett is aware that she is only acting empty-headed, and resents the "necessity" of it, unlike most of her Southern belle peers, i.e. Melanie Hamilton and India Wilkes.
+Scarlett is aware that she is only acting empty-headed, and resents the "necessity" of it, unlike most of her Southern belle peers, including Melanie Hamilton and India Wilkes.

-Outwardly, Scarlett is the picture of southern charm and womanly virtues, and a popular belle among the country males.
-The one man she truly desires, however, is her neighbor, Ashley Wilkes – the one man she can't have.
+Outwardly, Scarlett is the picture of Southern charm and womanly virtues, and a popular belle among the country males.
+The one man she truly desires, however, is her neighbor, Ashley Wilkes—the one man she cannot have.
 The Wilkes family has a tradition of intermarrying with their cousins, and Ashley is betrothed to his cousin, Melanie Hamilton of Atlanta.
 Scarlett's motivation in the early part of the novel centers on her desire to win Ashley's heart.
-When he refuses her advances—which no “Southern Lady” would be so forward as to make—she takes refuge in childish rage, and spitefully accepts the proposal of Charles Hamilton, Melanie's brother, in a misguided effort to get back at Ashley and Melanie.
+When he refuses her advances—which no “Southern Lady” would be so forward as to make—she takes refuge in childish rage, and she spitefully accepts the proposal of Charles Hamilton, Melanie's brother, in a misguided effort to get back at Ashley and Melanie.

 Rhett Butler, a wealthy older bachelor and a societal pariah, overhears Scarlett express her love to Ashley during a barbecue at Twelve Oaks, the Wilkes' estate.
 Rhett admires Scarlett's willfulness and her departure from accepted propriety as well as her beauty.
 He pursues Scarlett, but is aware of her impetuousness, childish spite, and her fixation on Ashley.
-He assists Scarlett in defiance of proper Victorian mourning customs when her husband, Charles Hamilton, dies in a training camp, and Rhett encourages her spirited behavior in Atlanta society.
-Scarlett, privately frustrated from the strict rules of polite society, finds friendship with Rhett liberating.
+He assists Scarlett in defiance of proper Victorian mourning customs when her husband, Charles Hamilton, dies in a training camp.
+Rhett encourages her spirited behavior in Atlanta society.
+Scarlett, privately frustrated by the strict rules of polite society, finds friendship with Rhett liberating.